sudarshanvram/Vehicle-Routing-Problem/README.md

 ### Vehicle Routing Problem

 The simplest vehicle routing problem can be stated as: Given a single depot and a fixed number vehicles, each customer has a specific demand that is to be delivered from the depot.
 The capacity of the vehicles is known.
 The distances among the customer locations as well as from the depot to each customer location is known.
-The vehicle starts from the depot and return to depot after meeting the customer demands.
+The vehicle starts from the depot and returns to depot after meeting the customer demands.
 The problem is to satisfy the demand of all customers such that the total distance travelled is minimized.
-The above problem is widely known as a single depot vehicle routing problem.

 ### Vehicle Routing Problem - Variants: